 Since 2009 the Stanford University Graduate School of Education has received support from the Lemann Foundation to train Brazilian students and visiting scholars.
 In 2011, the Foundation helped the GSE create the Lemann Center for Educational Entrepreneurship and Innovation in Brazil.
-The Center hosts programs for MA, PhD, MBA students, visiting scholars, and visiting student scholars (“sandwich” students).
+Founded by Professors Eric Bettinger, Paulo Blikstein, Martin Carnoy and David Plank, the Center hosts programs for MA, PhD, MBA students, visiting scholars, and visiting student scholars (“sandwich” students).
 At the end of this first phase of collaboration between the Stanford GSE and the Lemann Foundation the Center will have trained more than 150 Lemann fellows in research and innovative practice.
 The Center also supports a variety of research and innovation projects, with a particular focus on improving learning opportunities for disadvantaged students both inside and outside of the public education system.

 The Lemann Center works to support the success of Brazilian efforts to make a giant leap forward in their educational system.
 To accomplish this goal the Center relies on two main strategies.
 First, we are committed to attracting the best and brightest minds from all fields to support educational improvement in Brazil.
 The Center is working to build a network of researchers and other partners whose training, sense of community, and shared vision of the future will make them trailblazers of change in Brazilian education.